 Cycle offers a specialized NITYR Patient Support Program, for the families facing the challenges associated with this condition.

-Sometimes questions come up during an overnight feed, so our Patient Support Team is available 24/7 and can provide you with access to a pharmacist to address your questions or provide guidance and support.
+Sometimes questions come up during an overnight feed, so our Patient Support Team can provide you with access to a pharmacist to address your questions or provide guidance and support.
 Just call: 1-800-847-8714.